KRakeesh04/s1/src/content/docs/programming-fundamentals/C-book/06-computer-memory.md

 3 types:

-- Address bus - used to indicate address of a memory location. goes from CPU to memory
+- Address bus - used to indicate address of a memory location. goes from CPU to memory. determines the memory space
 - Control bus - used to send control information (read request RD or write request WR) from CPU to memory.
-- Data bus - actual data transmission. bidirectional.
+- Data bus - actual data transmission. bidirectional. determines how much of data can be transferred at a time

 Writing data: